 It also ensures that you take the meetings seriously and do the required work because you paid a little more to attend.
 Based on the reviews of Relay’s Live Meetings, it seems to be worth it.

-On the progress tab, you get to check in and see how things are going.
-This is part of the self-accountability that Relay aims to implement to help you keep yourself off porn as opposed to relying on blockers.
+On the Progress tab, you check in and get a clear view of how things are going.
+This is part of the self-accountability Relay emphasizes to help you stay off porn without relying solely on blockers.

-Relay a system called “Recovery Zones” to set up a roadmap for your recovery.
+Relay uses a system called “Recovery Zones” to create a roadmap for your recovery.
 There are three zones.
-The inner circle is abstinence, and constitutes the behaviors you want to avoid entirely.
+The inner circle is abstinence and represents the behaviors you want to avoid entirely.

-The middle circle is called boundaries, and these are the behaviors that are risky and lead towards things you want to avoid entirely, like watching porn.
-And the final, outer circle is called self-care.
-This circle covers the positive behaviors that replace the negative ones that you’re trying to break.
+The middle circle is called boundaries.
+These are behaviors that carry risk and tend to lead toward the things you’re trying to avoid, such as watching porn.
+The final, outer circle is self-care.
+This zone covers the positive behaviors meant to replace the negative ones you’re working to change.

-You set your personal behaviors when you first enter the progress tab.
+You define your personal behaviors for each zone when you first enter the Progress tab.

-Abstinence behaviors are the cliff you want to stay far away from, risky behaviors are the border around the cliff’s edge that, if you get too close, it’s dangerous, and self-care behaviors are the ones that make you not interested in the cliff at all because you’re too busy doing other things.
+Relay explains this framework using a simple cliff analogy.
+Abstinence behaviors are the cliff you want to stay far away from.
+Risky behaviors are the border around the cliff’s edge—if you get too close, it becomes dangerous.
+Self-care behaviors are the things that make you uninterested in the cliff altogether because you’re busy building a healthier life elsewhere.

 Learning About Addiction